CodeReclaimers/neat-python/docs/module_summaries.rst

   .. inheritance-diagram:: attributes

-  .. py:class:: BaseAttribute(name)
+  .. py:class:: BaseAttribute(name, **default_dict)

     Superclass for the type-specialized attribute subclasses, used by genes (such as via the :py:class:`genes.BaseGene` implementation).
-Calls
+Updates
-    `config_item_names` to set up a listing of the names of configuration items using `setattr`.
+    ``__config_items__`` with any defaults supplied, then uses `config_item_name` to set up a listing of the names of configuration items using `setattr`.

+    :param str name: The name of the attribute.
+    :param dict default_dict: An optional dictionary of defaults for the configuration items.

+    .. versionchanged:: 0.91-config_work
+      Default_dict capability added.

-    .. py:method:: config_item_names()
+    .. py:method:: config_item_name(config_item_base_name)

-      Formats a list of configuration item names by combining the attribute's name with the attribute class' list of ``__config_items__``.
+      Formats a configuration item's name by combining the attribute's name with the base item name.

+      :param str config_item_base_name: The base name of the configuration item, to be combined with the attribute's name.
-      :return: A list of configuration item names.
+      :return: The configuration item's full name.
-      :rtype: list(str)
+      :rtype: str

-  .. py:class:: FloatAttribute(BaseAttribute)
+      .. versionchanged:: 0.91-config_work

-    Class for numeric :term:`attributes` such as the :term:`response` of a :term:`node`; includes code for configuration, creation, and mutation.
+        Originally did not take any input and returned a list based on the ``__config_items__`` subclass attribute.

     .. py:method:: get_config_params()

-      Uses `config_item_names` to get its list of configuration item names, then gets a `float`-type :py:class:`config.ConfigParameter` instance for each and returns it.
+      Uses `config_item_name` for each configuration item to get the name, then gets the appropriate type of :py:class:`config.ConfigParameter` instance for each (with any appropriate defaults being set from ``__config_items__``, including as modified by `BaseAttribute`) and returns it.

       :return: A list of ``ConfigParameter`` instances.
       :rtype: list(object)

+      .. versionchanged:: 0.91-config_work
+        Was originally specific for the attribute subclass, since it did not pick up the appropriate type from the ``__config_items__`` list; default capability also added.

+  .. py:class:: FloatAttribute(BaseAttribute)

+    Class for numeric :term:`attributes` such as the :term:`response` of a :term:`node`; includes code for configuration, creation, and mutation.

     .. py:method:: clamp(value, config)